irllabs/echoinstruments/README.md

 git submodule init
 git submodule update
 ```
-- install the PdParty app on iOS
+- create a new folder on the iOS device using PdParty WebDav server
-- use the PdParty's built-in WebDav server to transfer 1) the contents of the
+- copy `01_echo-wheel/software_pd/_main.pd` to that folder
+- copy all `ali.*` files from `aLib-pd` to that folder
+- open patch using PdParty's Documents navigation